about ok you

 parents, guardians, care providers

-Our projects can provide a safe opening for expression, conversation, and understanding.
+Our projects provide a safe opening for expression, conversation, and understanding.
 Beginning or ending the day with a worry-release ritual like Give Worry a Time Out or creative wellness practices like Journal Comics or keeping an art journal are also great ways to connect as a family while using creativity to release, share and navigate through difficult moments and emotions.

 counselors & teachers

-Using our projects in your small groups and classrooms is as easy as opening our projects page!
+Using our projects in your small groups and classrooms is as easy as opening our Projects page!
 If you’re facilitating a group, consider involving your students in selecting and leading projects.
 We’ve had students as young as 10 organize their own clubs and lead workshops for younger students.

 Visit LEAD A WORKSHOP for our step-by-step workshop guide, tips for a successful workshop, and suggestions from other educators and artists.
 You can also use our project filtering tool to search for projects by age, art form, length, and SEL goal.
 All of our projects are designed to support social-emotional learning, and also meet many National Arts and National Learning Standards.